 Comprehensive Overview

-To fully understand the rules surrounding domestic travel with an expired passport, it's essential to delve into the specifics of identification requirements set forth by the TSA.
+To fully understand the rules surrounding domestic travel with an expired passport, it's essential to dig into the specifics of identification requirements set forth by the TSA.
 These regulations are in place to ensure security while also accommodating various forms of valid identification.

 TSA's Identification Requirements: The TSA mandates that all adult passengers (18 years and older) must present acceptable identification at the airport checkpoint to board a flight.
 The purpose of this requirement is to verify the passenger's identity and confirm that it matches the boarding pass.
 Acceptable forms of identification include, but are not limited to: